chitrakshi-gosain/Flockr/assumptions.md

 - 3. Password will only consist of printable ASCII characters

 ### auth_login
-- 1. Multiple login sessions are allowed, however, presently they do not have unique tokens.

 ### auth_logout
 - 1. " " is an invalid token